 Feel free to substitute ramps for any recipe that calls for green onions.
-They can be a great addition in soups, as well as, egg, potato, and rice dishes.
+They can be a great addition to soups, as well as egg, potato, and rice dishes.
 You can also make pickled ramps to store them for later use or make savory butter by adding chopped ramps into it.

 7. Green Garlic

 Never heard of green garlic?
 Simply put, green garlic is just immature or baby garlic.
 Garlic is planted in the fall before the first frost, and it starts to grow vigorously early in the spring.

 In appearance, it looks like a grown version of a scallion or green onion with a white bulb having pink tints.